MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 ## Change the owner of a guide

-Change the owner of a guide to a user or an owner team
+Change the owner of a guide to a user or an owner team.

 1. [Open the model-driven app](open-model-driven-app.md) in Guides.